 Next the red airframe details were hand painted with a brush before proceeding further.

 I opted a metal scheme.
 Note that most L-29 aircraft show different metal hues.
-I used as guide a drawing from HPH I found in their large 1/32 scale resin kit (to be made in the future).
+I used as guide a drawing from HPH I found in their large 1/32 scale L-29 resin kit.

 These different hues of metal colours were applied with the airbrush using several acrylic silver and aluminium paints of Revell Aqua.
 I opted not to use very bright metalizer colours.
 Often actual L-29 are seen to rather "used" and this is only small scale model.